The Eras

 School facilities made major strides forward with the Patricia Louise Frost Music Studios (2015), the Messinger Music Executive Building (2018 -- formerly the Handleman Institute for Recorded Sound), and the Knight Center for Innovation (2023).

-Brian Powell joined the music education department in 2010 with a joint appointment in strings.
 The vacancies due to the retirements of Nicholas DeCarbo and Joyce Jordan in 2011 were filled that same year by Don D. Coffman and Carlos Abril (a UM alum, BM 1993).
 Music Education and Music Therapy faculty moved from office spaces in the Volpe Building and Knight Building to the newly renovated 1552 Brescia Building, where they remained until the PLF Studios were ready.

 Corin Overland (2012) added expertise in choral music education to the department.
 Steven Moore (2013), who came to be Associate Dean for Undergraduates and direct the Symphonic Winds, received an appointment in the music education department.